Review of the QCD sum rules for exotic states: Theoretical foundations

 At the phenomenological side of the correlation functions, we can write the two-hadron-reducible contributions as

 where the couplings

 and the $\lambda_{AB} $ could be estimated phenomenologically \cite{Two-hadron-Kondo-PLB-2005,Two-hadron-LeeSH-PLB-2005, Two-hadron-LeeHJ-PRD-2008,Two-hadron-ChenHX-PRD-2010}.

-In the correlation functions for the color singlet-singlet type currents \cite{Lucha-Two-PRD-2019,Lucha-Two-PRD-2019-2}, Lucha, Melikhov and Sazdjian assert that the Feynman diagrams can be divided into or separated into factorizable diagrams and nonfactorizable diagrams in the color space in the operator product expansion, the contributions at the order $\mathcal{O}(\alpha_s^k)$ with $k\leq1$, which are factorizable in the color space, are exactly canceled out by the meson-meson scattering states at the hadron side, the nonfactorizable diagrams, if have a Landau singularity, begin to make contributions to the tetraquark (molecular) states, the tetraquark (molecular) states begin to receive contributions at the order $\mathcal{O}(\alpha_s^2)$, see Fig.\ref{meson-afs2}.
+In the correlation functions for the color singlet-singlet type currents \cite{Lucha-Two-PRD-2019,Lucha-Two-PRD-2019-2}, Lucha, Melikhov and Sazdjian assert that the Feynman diagrams can be divided into factorizable and nonfactorizable diagrams in the color space, the contributions at the order $\mathcal{O}(\alpha_s^k)$ with $k\leq1$, which are factorizable in the color space, are exactly canceled out by the meson-meson scattering states at the hadron side, the nonfactorizable diagrams, if have a Landau singularity, begin to make contributions to the tetraquark (molecular) states, the tetraquark (molecular) states begin to receive contributions at the order $\mathcal{O}(\alpha_s^2)$, see Fig.\ref{meson-afs2}.

 In Ref.\cite{WZG-Landau-PRD-2020}, we examine the assertion of Lucha, Melikhov and Sazdjian in details and use two examples for the currents $J_\mu(x)$ and $J_{\mu\nu}(x)$ to illustrate that the Landau equation is of no use in the QCD sum rule for the tetraquark molecular states, where